sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 ### Task 3 - Verify Delegated Administration

 In this task, you will begin by examining the administrative properties of two users, Allan Deyoung and Lynne Robbins.
-You will then log into the Office 365 home page on the Client 1 VM (LON-CL1) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
+You will then log into the Office 365 home page on the Client 1 VM (**VM-Deployment-ID**) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
 Finally, as Lynne Robbins, you will perform several user account maintenance tasks, such as resetting passwords and blocking a user account.

 **Password Note:** When logging into Microsoft 365 as any of the existing user accounts that were created for you in the Microsoft 365 tenant (for example, Allan Deyoung, Lynne Robbins, and so on), you must use the same Tenant Password that you used in Lab 1 when you signed in using the tenant email account (odl_user_id@xxxxxZZZZZZ.onmicrosoft.com) to set up your organization profile.
 All the existing Microsoft 365 user accounts in your tenant have been assigned this same Tenant Password, which your instructor will provide for you.